Messages not syncing on Mac

 - If the phone numbers don’t match, this likely means that you are using different Apple ID accounts on the two devices.
 In this case, click on Sign Out, and then sign back in with the correct Apple ID account.

-Method 2: Force Restart the devices
+How to Update Messages on Mac: Force Restart the devices

 This “method” may sound like a cop-out, but it’s still something that we urge you to try.
 Though not all that common among Apple hardware, temporary bugs still do occur and most of them can easily be fixed with a simple restart of the device.